Cherry Shrimp Selective Breeding Guide For Beginners

 How To Selective Breed Cherry Shrimps?

 2. After you’ve selected and transferred the 20 shrimps to their new tank, wait for them to breed.
 Once the shrimp number in the new tank multiplies, again look for the shrimps that show the desired trait and the ones that are culled.
 This time, take out the culled shrimps and transfer them to the old tank.
-We only want the best quality shrimps in our new tank.
+We only want the best quality shrimp in our new tank.

 Mendel’s Law Of Inheritance